 Can You Bring Skin Care Products On a Plane?
-2023
+2024

 Let’s dive right in.

-Can You Bring Skin Care Products On a Plane?
+TSA Rules: Can You Bring Skin Care Products On a Plane?

 In terms of the type of skincare product that you can take, there are no restrictions, at least at the time of writing.
 So, you can take any skincare product that you own.

-Some skincare products will need further inspection during initial security screening.
-This normally happens if your skincare product is an aerosol or a gel.
-If the TSA clerk still isn’t happy, they won’t let you on the plane with it.
+This normally happens if your skincare product is an aerosol or a gel or the TSA clerks still not happy with the screening process.

-If you are a TSA PreCheck member you don’t need to remove your skin care products or toiletries from your carry-on when going through the security checkpoint
+If you are a TSA PreCheck member you don’t need to remove your skin care products or toiletries from your carry-on when going through the security checkpoint.

 Note